 So, not much tech – let’s talk design

 It’s a lovely looking thing, clearly referencing the original Honda Civic and the N600, with many shades of the Volkswagen Golf Mk1, too – which is a good thing in our books.
 It’s simple and sophisticated, and although it’s 100mm shorter than the Jazz supermini, it looks longer, wider and more purposeful.

 The blue backlit Honda badge is an interesting feature, which will find its way to all future EVs from the company.
 And rather like the Smart Vision EQ ForTwo Concept, the Urban EV has interactive multilingual messages that can be displayed between the headlights.
 Cute, eh?

 The Honda Urban EV’s a doddle to get in thanks to rear-hinged ‘suicide’ doors.
 It’s light and airy, with slim A-pillars and a wide windscreen.

 The dash is a thing of beauty – it’s finished in wood and wraps around, with a panoramic display screen sitting on top and a minimalist ethos.
 The Urban EV also comes with a quartic steering wheel like an Austin Allegro.
 What’s not to like?

 Despite being so small, it’s an easy four-seater, with four adults accommodated across two bench seats finished in different materials.
 The front row is upholstered with natural grey fabric, with the seat backs, squabs and arm rests embellished with the same wood as the dash.

 As for the production version?
 'It's still under development,' said Ikuo Takeishi, Honda R&D Executive.
 But we're hoping our shouts of 'build it!' across the table at Frankfurt didn't go unnoticed.

-Click here for the full Frankfurt motor show A-Z on CAR magazine
+Click here for the full Geneva motor show A-Z on CAR magazine